mli171/Some-useful-Program-Collection/README.md

 Users need to modify the working directory and the repeated sources in their photo filenames. <br/>

 2. 3_d_matrix_value_check.R <br/>
-The program is using for checking and comparing values from matrix, which will produce a 3D plot <br/>.
+The program is using for checking and comparing values from square matrix only, which will produce a 3D plot <br/>.